repaper/gratis/PlatformWithOS/README-Arch.md

 scp -p ~/.zshrc ~/.mg repaper@192.168.1.123:
 ~~~~~

-See the ExampleScripts/README.md for a sampe tmux configuration
+See the ExampleScripts/README.md for a sample tmux configuration

 ~~~~~
 # to install tmux